-I often get asked how does one go about creating something valuable from nothing.
-My answer: “It’s near impossible”.
+I often get asked how one goes about creating something valuable from nothing.
+My answer: “It’s near impossible.”

 This part of the funnel is about setting constraints.
 Without constraints, you find yourself chasing an infinite problem/solution space.
-In order to find a breakthrough idea, you need to start somewhere — or more specifically, many somewheres.
+To find a breakthrough idea, you need to start somewhere — or more specifically, many somewheres.

 Vision and mission statements may be able to help with alignment, but they often err on the side of being too vague.
 At the core, everyone in the org should be able to

-- what core job do we help them do (the bigger context)
+- what core job we help them do (the bigger context)

-The innovation thesis helps outline the organization’s worldview made up of beliefs and leaps of faith on how we intend to help our customer get the job done better.
-Portfolio management is a tool that ensures we aim to realize these beliefs from many different angles so as to leave no stone unturned.
+The innovation thesis helps outline the organization’s worldview made up of beliefs and leaps of faith on how we intend to help our customers get the job done better.
+Portfolio management is a tool that ensures we aim to realize these beliefs from many different angles to leave no stone unturned.